Einyy/Instagram-Clone/README.md

   Employed hash maps and optimized data retrieval techniques to enhance system performance, ensuring fast and responsive user interactions.
 # Future Development:
 The project is actively maintained and updated to incorporate new features and enhancements, aiming to provide users with a seamless Instagram-like experience.

+# Note:
+Due to honor code rules or confidentiality agreements, the source code for this project cannot be publicly shared on GitHub.
+However, if you're interested in learning more about the project or discussing its implementation details, feel free to reach out to me directly.